Originally posted 2022-03-29 18:55:44.

 Sharjah Fort Museum

-If you still can’t get enough of the previously discussed historical museum , pay a visit to the Sharjah fort.
-When compared with Al Fahidi fort in Dubai, Sharjah fort looks considerably modern.
-Even though there isn’t any 100% verification regarding Sharjah fort construction date, It is widely assumed it was developed approximately in 1820.
-This centuries old traditional defense tower was restored in 2015 into its current shape.
-In addition to the Prominent artifacts , it features an old Quran stand that is supposed to belong to the ruler Sheikh Khalid bin Sultan Al Qasimi.
+If you still can’t get enough of the previously mentioned historical museum, you might want to pay a visit to the Sharjah Fort.
+When compared with Al Fahidi fort in Dubai, Sharjah Fort has a more modern appearance.
+Even though there isn’t any 100% verification regarding Sharjah Fort’s construction date, it is widely assumed it was developed around 1820.
+This centuries-old traditional defense tower was restored in 2015 into its current shape.
+In addition to the prominent artifacts, it features an old Quran stand that belongs to the ruler Sheikh Khalid bin Sultan Al Qasimi.
+Sharjah Fort is another gem among the places to visit in Sharjah that showcases the historical richness of the region.

 Sharjah Fort Entrance Fees: